SpeechieX/afterlife-react/README.md

 # Afterlife Remix

-## This project is a website that allows users to upload their own audio files.
+## This project is a website that allows users to interact with a imitation Solidity contracts and mint NFT's.
+It was used to display control of transaction sequences during Minting processes.
 (URL now discontinued)

 _For Demo Purposes Only._